visad/visad/README.md

 groupId: `edu.wisc.ssec`
 artifactId: `visad-mcidas-slim`

+To avoid namespace clashes, a second version of this artifact is published.
+The new artifact is the same as `visad-mcidas-slim`, but the `edu.wisc.ssec.mcidas` package is relocated to `ucar.mcidas`.

+groupId: `edu.wisc.ssec`
+artifactId: `visad-mcidas-slim-ucar-ns`

 As `visad` itself does not appear to be versioned, this artifact is versioned using the calendar date associated with the build of the artifact and has the form `yyyyMMdd`.

 As the case with `visad`, this library is released under the terms of the GNU Library General Public License, Version 2, June 1991.